-We’re Maša and Michael Ofei (M & M), a married couple, currently based in Canberra, Australia, and the creators behind The Minimalist Vegan.
+We’re Maša and Michael Ofei (M & M), a married couple, currently based in Tasmania and the creators behind The Minimalist Vegan.

 Below is a timeline of our journey so far.
 There are lots of relevant links to key posts from our blog throughout our story.
 So feel free to click (or tap) on the orange links for a more in-depth read.

 Just a heads up, we’re about to move into third-person writing to make it easier to tell our story 🙂